COLLEGE SATURDAY

 [Back to CAC Events]

-College Saturday is a half day program where attendees with hear from experts on a variety of topics pertaining to the college selection and application process: the latest trends in college admissions, finding the right schools for each student, completing the application, virtual and in-person visits, the application process for those with learning differences, understanding the test-optional question, and how to maximize the summer before senior year.
+College Saturday is a half day program where attendees with hear from experts on a variety of topics pertaining to the college selection and application process: the latest trends in college admissions, finding the right schools for each student, completing the application, virtual and in-person visits, the application process for those with learning differences, applying to colleges outside the U.S., and gap year and trade school alternatives after graduation.
 There is also a Post-Secondary Opportunity Fair at which there are admissions reps from colleges/universities, arms of the military, and gap year options.

 Please Note: This event is in person and the sessions will not be recorded.
 Presenters’ slides will be posted after the event, where available.

-Keynote: Navigating the Evolving Landscape of College Admissions: Key Trends and How to Stay Ahead of the Curve Shelley Levine, Certified Educational Planner, College Bound, shelley@collegebound-md.com
+Keynote: Navigating the Changing Landscape of College Admissions: Key Trends and How to Stay Ahead of the Curve

 College Application 101: How to Prepare Now and Showcase Your Wow Factor!